-- 1. All owners of record for land that abuts and has access to the new private road or new extension portion of an existing road shall be signatory parties to the agreement, which shall be a continuing obligation on the land and any future landowners. - 2.
-At a minimum, the agreement shall specify who will be responsible for road maintenance and improvements, reference the applicable standards, approved plans, and any conditions of private road approval, and describe how the funds for such work will be collected and administered. - 3.
-All owners of record for land that abuts and has access to a new private road or an extension portion of an existing road shall agree to indemnify and hold harmless the Township and its representatives from any and all claims for personal injury and property damage arising out of the use of the private road. - 4.
+- All owners of land abutting the new private road or new extension portion of an existing road shall be signatory parties to the agreement, which shall be a continuing obligation on the land and any future landowners. - 2.
+At a minimum, the agreement shall specify who will be responsible for road maintenance and improvements, reference the applicable standards, approved plans, and any conditions of private road approval, and describe how the funds for such work will be collected and administered. - Owners of land abutting a new private road or an extension portion of an existing road shall agree to indemnify and hold harmless the Township and its representatives from any and all claims for personal injury and property damage arising out of the use of the private road. - 4.
 A disclosure statement shall be placed in the agreement informing the purchaser that the road abutting or servicing the parcel is private and is not required to be maintained by any government agency.